The Fire & EMS Laptops Buying Guide

 - Continual connectivity while in motion.
 Determine whether the computer will resist vibration and shocks on the road while maintaining connection with the station or hospital.
 Fire trucks provide notoriously rough rides while emergency vehicles and ambulances travel at high rates of speed, often swerving and stopping and starting abruptly.
 Insist on features such as shock mounted hard drives, solid state drives when needed, and protective casings.
 In addition, ask for the proper laptop mounts for your particular type of fire truck, ambulance or emergency vehicle.

-- Check out adherence to military standards such as MIL-STD-810G and IP ratings.
+- Designed for life and death challenges.
+Check out adherence to military standards such as MIL-STD-810G and IP ratings.
 These standards, required by all branches of the U.S. armed forces, guarantee the durability levels that are needed during the life and death challenges facing fire and EMS workers every day.

-To obtain an idea of the durability of Toughbooks for fire and EMS, check out the following tests.
+To obtain an idea of the durability of TOUGHBOOK devices for fire and EMS, check out the following tests.
 In these challenging trials, the lab used stringent benchmarks establish the computer’s ability to withstand the most extreme conditions including:

 - Blowing Sand and Dust